chrismlusk/accuraty-templates/DNN/skin/assets/sass/vendors/README.md

 To replace these files once a newer version is available, go to the Bootstrap [download page](http://v4-alpha.getbootstrap.com/getting-started/download/) and download the source files.
 Unzip the file, copy everything inside the `scss/` folder, and paste into our `vendors/bootstrap/` folder.

-On 1/20/2017, Chris Lusk updated Bootstrap to v4.0.0-apha.6.
+On 11/25/2017, Chris Lusk updated Bootstrap to the current v4-dev branch.

-*Note: If you update these files, please update the above line to reflect the date and version, and please include your name.*
+*Note: If you update these files, please update the above line to reflect the date and version, and please include your name for reference.*

 ### Modifying Bootstrap